mfornos/awesome-microservices/README.md

 ## Deployment

-- [Docker](https://www.docker.com/) an open platform for distributed applications for developers and sysadmins.
 - [ECS](http://aws.amazon.com/ecs/) easily run and manage Docker-enabled applications across a cluster of Amazon EC2 instances.
 - [Capsule](https://github.com/puniverse/capsule) is a packaging and deployment tool for JVM applications.